canonical-websites/tutorials.ubuntu.com/tutorials/micro:bit/fortune-teller/fortune-teller.md

 ![screenshot](https://pbs.twimg.com/media/DI9ZGudXcAEVQEF.png)

-Outcomes
+### What you've learnt

   - Learnt how to create a list
   - Learnt how to use logical statements
   - Learnt how to use a loop
   - Learnt how to choose a random option from a list